我们的志愿者还没有将这篇文章翻译为 中文 (简体)。加入我们帮助完成翻译!

 您也可以阅读此文章的English (US)版。

-) character.
+An HTML entity is a piece of text ("string") that begins with the ampersand (&) character and ends with the semicolon (;) character.
 Often, users employ entities to display characters that are normally interpreted as HTML code, invisible characters such as the non-breaking space, or characters that are difficult to type with a standard keyboard.

-.
-For characters that don't have a memorable entity, you can use a numeric character reference, such as —
+Many characters have memorable entities.
+For example, the entity for the copyright symbol (©) is ©.
+For characters that don't have a memorable entity, you can use a numeric character reference, such as — or —.
+To get the numeric character reference, you can use a tool.

 HTML reserves four characters for its syntax: